+How to report.
 Report in column (f) of line 6 the entire gain realized on the sale of qualified small business stock.
 In column (g) of line 6, report as 28% rate gain an amount equal to the section 1202 exclusion.
 Directly below the line on which you reported the gain, enter in column (a) "Section 1202 exclusion," and enter as a (loss) in column (f) the amount of the allowable exclusion.
-Also report 42% of the exclusion as a positive number on Schedule I, line 4u.
+Also include 42% of the exclusion as a positive amount on Schedule I, line 4u.